Prime-Rogue/FDMPI-Dataset/README.md

 **How to use the database:**

-This dataset supports YOLO format and can be used for object detection and semantic segmentation.
+This dataset supports VOC format and can be used for object detection and semantic segmentation.

 **Download:**